-53:5: But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed."

-2. He would be tried and condemned to death
+Isaiah 53:5: "But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed."
+Notice how the verse says that the Messiah would be wounded and beaten for our sins.
+He wasn't punished for what He did but for what we had done.
+6. His death would result in the destruction of Jerusalem and the Temple This is mentioned in Daniel:

-Isaiah speaks of this: